javaarchive/airwire/README.md

 I compiled another copy of this project on a pi 5, and all I needed to do for dependencies at build time was `sudo apt install libasound2-dev`.
 ### windows
 it worked out of the box on my machine, might have some stuff already installed.
+### other platforms
+it just needs the rust stdlib + cpal support, haven't tried

 ## special thanks